jdoleary/Spellmasons/docs/TasksCurrent.md

 - explain that when you die in multiplayer you'll come back if your ally beats the level
 - What to do with disconnected players when it goes to the next level?
 # Features
+- In marketing, emphasize that it's turn based
+    - Why this game might not be for you
 - animate rend
+- Add Game Over screen
 - how to show how much damage a queued spell will do
 - Permanent "you died" screen.
 - cooldown instead of mana multiplier scaling